leodhb/LGTM/README.md

 - Polls GitHub API every 60 seconds
 - Opens PRs directly in your browser
 - Monitor specific repositories or all at once
+- Notifies you when a new PR is coming

 ## Requirements